Verner Lička

-Verner Lička ([ˈvɛrnɛr ˈlitʃka]; often written as Werner) (born 15 September 1954 in Hlučín) is a Czech football player and later manager.
+Verner Lička ([ˈvɛrnɛr ˈlitʃka]; often written as Werner) (born 15 September 1954) is a Czech professional football manager and former player.
 He played for Czechoslovakia, for which he played 9 matches and scored 1 goal.

 Career

-In his country he played for Baník Ostrava.
+In his country, he played for Baník Ostrava.
 At the end of his career he played abroad for clubs including FC Grenoble and Germinal Ekeren.

 Personal life

 Lička is of German ancestry.
 He has two football playing sons Mario and Marcel.